Study Abroad Advisor

 - The Woodrow Wilson International Fellowship Foundation offers several programs for students of color interested in international careers, who must apply in their sophomore year of college.
 Visit the Woodrow Wilson National Fellowship Foundation.

-- The Peace Corps is a great bet for anyone interested in working directly with ordinary people in more than 64 less-developed countries.
+- The Peace Corps is a great bet for anyone interested in working directly with ordinary people in most less-developed countries worldwide, and has a very diverse group of volunteers.
 The U.S. government pays all expenses plus over $8,000 savings at the end of the two-year voluntary commitment.
-Contact: Peace Corps, www.peacecorps.gov.
+Visit Peace Corps, www.peacecorps.gov for more information.

 An African-American In South Africa